FreeRTOS/coreMQTT/README.md

 # MQTT Client Library

-This repository contains an ISO C89/C90 compliant MQTT client library designed for embedded platforms.
+This repository contains an ISO C90 compliant MQTT client library designed for embedded platforms.

 ## Building Library and Unit Tests.

 ### Prerequisites

 - CMake 3.13.0 or later and a C90 compiler.

-- A supported operating system.
-The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.

 ### Build Steps